Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * Stalls of expansion board motors are not reported.
 * Change of stepper driver status on expansion boards are not proactively reported, e.g. overheat warnings, short to ground etc. although they can be queried using M122.

-Additional limitations in firmware 3.2 and earlier:
+## Additional limitations in firmware 3.2 and earlier
 * Heater tuning (M303) is not supported on expansion or tool boards (M303).
 * Endstop switches and Z probes connected to the main board cannot control motors on an expansion board.